CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | density   | (optional, integer) field density.
 Defaults to 1.
 Possible values are 1, 2, or 3.
 | intensity | (optional, integer) how concentrated the field is, from 1 to 3 or more.
 See `data/json/field_type.json`
 | age       | (optional, integer) field age.
 Defaults to 0.
+| remove    | (optional, bool) If true the given field will be removed rather than added.
+Defaults to false.

 ### Place NPCs with "npcs"